FarlandsModdingTeam/FarlandsCoreMod/README.md

 ## If true the intro will be skipped
 # Setting type: Boolean
 # Default value: false
-SkipIntro = true
+SkipIntro = false

 ## If true the Early Access Screen will be removed
 # Setting type: Boolean
 # Default value: false
-QuitEarlyAccessScreen = true
+QuitEarlyAccessScreen = false

 # Setting type: Boolean
 # Default value: false